 A reader recently asked me "does mineral makeup really protect your skin from the sun?"
 Mineral particles can block UV rays.
 Some mineral makeup powders actually are labeled with an SPF and call themselves mineral makeup SPF sunscreens.
 How does this work and is it good enough?
-This is a really important question that I know that many people share it.
-I wanted to share my answer to the reader with you.

 What is mineral makeup?